GRC-SummerSchool/learn-python/Day1/Variables.md

 ## Variables

+In Python, a ***variable*** is the name of a computer memory location that can store a certain value.

+In manner of speaking, we say things like :

+- "A variable stores/holds a value"
+- "A value is assigned to a variable"
+- "The (value of a) variable may change or can remain constant or immutable !!"

-In Python every variable is an object and there is no need to declare the variable before their use.
+In Python, every variable is an object and there is no need to declare the variable before their use.

 ### Numbers